datagrok-ai/public/help/develop/exercises/exercises.md

    is responsible for it.
 To open a default input file `cars`, click the `Star` icon in the top menu.
 4. Run the script again and proceed to the Datagrok's console.
 As in Quake, it's available by pressing a `~` button anywhere inside Datagrok.
 In the console, you would see the script execution result.
 Just one line above the result you could see the console's command to execute the script.
-Enter it again to the console to get the same result.
+Enter it again to the console to get the same result (but in console you should specify script with namespace prefix as `<yourLogin>:<script_name>`).
 5. Let's modify the script to solve the task of counting sequence occurrences.
 Add a new preamble:
-   (use any `#description` you like):
+   (use any `#description` you like).
+Spaces are not allowed between '#' and attribute name:

     ```python
-    # name: CountSubsequencePython
+    #name: CountSubsequencePython
-    # language: python
+    #language: python
-    # input: string sequence
+    #input: string sequence
-    # input: string subsequence
+    #input: string subsequence
-    # output: int count
+    #output: int count
     ```

    In the body, implement a Python function counting all occurrences of a given `subsequence` in a `sequence`.
 Return